briansingh/briansingh.github.io/containerization crash course.md

 ![k8_kube_portforward](./images/k8_kube_portforward.jpg)

-5) Right-click on an entry `io-deployment...` and select Port Forward from the option menu.
+5) Right-click on an entry `io-deployment...` and select Port Forward from the options menu.
 Use port 8080 for LOCAL.
 6) Navigate to the application web page at the http://localhost:8080

 Congrats !!!
 Your application is working in Kubernetes.
 But there is more...

-We should really be accessing our application via a URL.
+We should be accessing our application via a URL.
 Ingress time...
 - https://github.com/kubernetes/ingress-nginx
 - https://kubernetes.github.io/ingress-nginx/deploy/